Microeconomics

 5. External Economies, Changing Taste & Technology

 To this point it has been assumed that cost is a function only of firm output but cost may depend upon the output of all firms in the industry.
 For example, if industry output goes up, input costs to the firm may go down, i.e. an external economy to the firm’s production.
 Or, if industry quantity goes up, factor costs to the firm may increase, i.e., an external diseconomy to an individual firm’s production.
-There are also what can be called enabling or transformative innovations outside the economy self in the form of scientific breakthroughs or within the economy through the spreading of new techniques such as 'just-in-time' inventory systems or communications innovations such as the internet or QR Codes.
+There are also what can be called enabling or transformative innovations outside the economy itself in the form of scientific breakthroughs or within the economy through the spreading of new techniques such as 'just-in-time' inventory systems or communications innovations such as the internet or QR Codes.
 Furthermore, such external effects may be ambiguous, that is they may increase the cost of some and decrease the cost to other firms.
-There are also the external economies available to firms due to location as in industrial districts or so-called 'clusters' such as Silicon Valley.
+There are also the external economies available to firms due to location as in what Marshall called industrial districts but today are so-called 'clusters' such as Silicon Valley.

 Firms base their behavior on their own marginal cost curve.
 If all anticipate the same market equilibrium price and industry output is consistent with the summation of individual firm output there will be no further adjustment.
 Otherwise, individual firm output may not equate with marginal cost and it will adjust in the next round of what is called tatonnement or a bidding process until there is no further adjustment.
 The market supply curve should state optimal output as a function of price after all necessary adjustments.